Locating the Heart centre

 Unlike a prayer position where the palms are pressed flat together, and sometimes with the fingers spread, in anjali mudra the fingers remain close together whilst the palms themselves open to create a space in the centre of the hands.
-This space is representative of the space within our energetic heart centre, from which, if we can allow it, the bliss of samadhi will pour from.
+This space is representative of the space within our energetic heart centre, from which, if we can allow it, the bliss of samadhi will pour forth.

 The second is Padma mudra.

 Padma translates directly as Lotus, and the outspread hands atop the stem of the arms represent to upward growth and opening of the lotus flower.